-The fact is, you need to be aware that you stand today, or sit as the case may be, on sacred ground.
-The British Dependent Territories in the Caribbean are hallowed ground for those of us who are native to these lands.
+You stand tonight on sacred ground.
+The British Overseas Territories in the Caribbean are hallowed ground for those of us who are native to these lands.
 I invite those of you who are not so fortunate as to have been born among us to join me in that conviction.

 We may be small in land mass, and miniscule in population compared with others.
 But, the blood of great men and women flows undiminished in our veins.
 Their indomitable spirit, honed through centuries of adversity and achievement, fashions our will to overcome and to accomplish.
 We can trace some of this character through the achievements of the great and the good who once walked among us, and through the suffering and survival of those of our ancestors who once trod these special lands.
 We are an integral part of the West Indian Civilization.